Grant Role-Based Access in SQL¶

 Grant a service account and user permission to run SQL statements¶

-Run the following Confluent CLI commands as an Admin to grant permission for a service account to run SQL statements.
+Run the following Confluent CLI commands as an Admin to grant permission for a service account to run Flink SQL statements.

 Create the service account.
 Optionally, you can use an existing service account in the environment.
+Note the ID returned by the command, which resembles

-confluent iam service-account create \ ${SA_NAME} \ –-description ${SA_DESCRIPTION}
+.confluent iam service-account create \ ${SA_NAME} \ –-description ${SA_DESCRIPTION}

-confluent iam rbac role-binding create \ --principal User:${SA_NAME} \ --environment ${ENV_ID} \ --role EnvironmentAdmin
+confluent iam rbac role-binding create \ --environment ${ENV_ID} \ --principal User:${SERVICE_ACCOUNT_ID} \ --role EnvironmentAdmin

 Grant a user the Assigner role to access the service account.
 In this context, the service account is acting as a resource.